mansurissa/taskforce-challenge-frontend/README.md

 ### Installation

-- Clone this repository from your CLI
+- Clone this repository from your CLI by ` git clone https://github.com/mansurissa/taskforce-challenge-frontend`
+- `cd taskforce-challenge-frontend`
 - Install dependencies using `yarn install` command.

+### API
+The API that provide covid-19 data can be found [here](https://documenter.getpostman.com/view/11144369/Szf6Z9B3?version=latest)

 ### Starting the application